 The session ends at 11.30 [unless using flexi time then 12].
 Please outside and ring the doorbell .
 A member of staff will collect your children from their group/play/activity when you arrive to collect them and bring them to you.

 Children may be arriving now if attending lunch club and the afternoon session.

 If someone else will be collecting your child, please give us a brief description if possible and also make sure they know your password – we will ask for parents to give us a unique password so their child can be collected by family/friends.

-The children’s WORKBOX is put in the lobby ready for parents on the table.
-Please look through it to find your child’s artwork, newsletters etc (the work is in front of their name).
+The children’s WORKBOX is put outside ready for parents/carers to look through and find your child’s artwork, newsletters etc.

 Please telephone the playgroup if you think you may be late collecting your child, or if someone else will be collecting them [late collections may be charged for and will be recorded under safeguarding so please try to be prompt]

 Please be punctual collecting your child at the end of the day.

 If you arrange for another playgroup parent to collect your child we still need confirmation from you first before we can let your child leave the building.
 If this will be a regular arrangement just let us know [in writing/via email] and we will notify the door staff.